 The formula for Gamma Function Formula can be calculated by using the following steps:

-Step 1: Identify whether the input value is an integer or real number.
+Step 1: Identify whether the input value is an integer or a real number.

-Step 2: If it is an integer, then we have to go with 1st formulae i.e. identifying the factorial of the integer value – 1.
+Step 2: If it is an integer, we must use 1st formulae, i.e., identifying the integer value’s factorial – 1.

-In the mathematics world, the word “Factorial” denotes the product (multiplication) of positive integers which is < or = the input integer.
-It is always denoted by that integer followed by an exclamatory note.
+In the mathematics world, the word “Factorial” denotes the product (multiplication) of positive integers, which is < or = the input integer.
+That integer always denotes it, followed by an exclamatory note.
 Thus, any factorial (s) is written S!, and if s = 4 meaning, it is 4!
 Which is equal to 1 × 2 × 3 × 4.
 Always note that zero factorial is always equal to 1!!

 Relevance and Use of Gamma Function Formula

-The integral in Γ(1) is convergent which can be proved in an easy way.
+The integral in Γ(1) is convergent, which can be proved easily.
 There are some unique properties of the gamma function.
 Below are the properties specific to the gamma function: